BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 ```
 The returned `sphereEmitter` object can be used to change the value of the radius.

-The particles are emitted in the directions of the surface normals, ie the lines from the center of the sphere through a surface point.
+The particles are emitted in the direction of the surface normals, ie the lines from the center of the sphere through a surface point.

 * [Playground Example - Sphere Emitter](https://www.babylonjs-playground.com/#MRRGXL#2)